unsw-restech/unsw-restech.github.io/source/help_and_support.rst

 =====================

 .. attention::
-    Katana is currently undergoing scheduled downtime from Nov 30 - Dec 1.
+   There is no maintenance scheduled for the moment.

 .. _contact_us: